radgrad/docusaurus2/docs/radgrad2/datamodel/entity-relationship-model.md

 <img src="/img/radgrad2/datamodel/Course.png" width="100%"/>

-Course represents semester and student-independent information about a course.
+Course represents academic term and student-independent information about a course.

-CourseInstance represents the occurrence of a specific student taking a course for a specific semester, either in the past, present, or future.
+CourseInstance represents the occurrence of a specific student taking a course for a specific academic term, either in the past, present, or future.
 If the CourseInstance is in the past, then typically it was created as a result of uploading STAR data, in which case both the fromSTAR and verified booleans are set to true.
 A verified CourseInstance means that the student will earn ICE points.

-CourseInstances in the present semester or future semester are typically created as a result of the student manipulating their degree plan.
+CourseInstances in the present academic term or future academic term are typically created as a result of the student manipulating their degree plan.
 These CourseInstances have their fromSTAR and verified booleans set to false.

 ## Opportunities